DSuhinin/example-project/README.md

 - Docker
 - Golang

+### Features implemented
+- all basic functionality has been implemented.
+- all features were implemented.

 ### Repository Structure
 - `./app` - contains application itself.
 - `./build` - contains everything related to service build in Docker.